Noryang: Deadly Sea: Development

 In 2013, while producing The Admiral: Roaring Currents, Big Stone Pictures revealed their plans to produce two more films related to Yi Sun-sin, titled Appearance of Hansan Dragon and Noryang Sea of Death as sequels, depending on the success of The Admiral.
 Following the box office success of The Admiral which became the most-watched and highest-grossing film of all time in South Korea, production of the sequels was confirmed.

 Filming

 Principal photography began on January 14, 2021, and wrapped on June 15, 2021.

-Behind point

-The launch poster was released on September 19, 2023, and the title logo changed to be more sophisticated than the logo poster.
-It is more straightforward than before, and the 'ㄹ' letter of Noryang has changed to be easier to recognize.

 Release

-On December 15, 2023, there was a preview of the film at the Chungmugwan Command of the Second Fleet of the South Korean Navy, which was attended by around 700 spectators, including Navy personnel and family members.
+On December 15, 2023, the Chungmugwan Command of the Second Fleet of the South Korean Navy hosted a premiere of the film, which was attended by around 700 spectators, including Navy personnel and family members.
 The director and some cast members attended: Kim Yoon-seok, Kim Seong-gyu, Lee Moo-saeng, Choi Deok-moon and Park Hoon.

 The film was released on December 20, 2023.
 After filming in 2021, intense post-production work took place, which meant that the release could not take place in 2022.
-Furthermore, this it was combined with the director's desire to release it in winter, the same season in which the battle of Noryang took place.
+Furthermore, this aligned with the director's desire to release it in winter, the same season in which the battle of Noryang took place.

-Outside of South Korea, it is scheduled to premiere in the United States on December 22, 2023, and in Australia and New Zealand on January 4, 2024.
+Outside of South Korea, it premiered in the United States on December 22, 2023, and in Australia and New Zealand on January 4, 2024.